 Read: 3 Things You Must Do When Your Savings Reach $50,000

 In case you haven’t been to the Golden State in a while or checked home prices, one thing to know before you decide to move there is that it’s expensive.
 Not only are essentials like gas and food more pricey, but real estate is at the top of the market.

 Has your California dream turned into a nightmare?
-Fear not, because GoBankingRates is breaking down the eight cities in California where home prices have gone down drastically and where you could perhaps purchase your home on the West Coast state that has it all.
+Fear not, because GOBankingRates is breaking down the eight cities in California where home prices have gone down drastically and where you could perhaps purchase your home in the West Coast state that has it all.

 - Sept.
 Median Sale Price: $1,196,667

 The City by the Bay has something to offer everyone, especially if you are in the tech or entrepreneurial sector for work.
 But the cost of rent is out of this world.